End of Life Planning should include creating a funeral arrangements document

 Funeral arrangements can be hard to think about

-Making your own funeral arrangements assures that your wishes are carried out and spares your loved ones from facing decisions that can be both emotionally and financially difficult.
+Making your own funeral arrangements assures that your wishes are carried out.
+It spares your loved ones from facing decisions that can be both … emotionally and financially difficult.

 A basic funeral arrangements document might include:

 - The name of the mortuary or other institution… that will handle the burial or cremation and other funeral arrangements

 - Whether or not you wish to be embalmed

 - The type of casket or container in which your remains will be buried or cremated.

 - Do you want the container to be present at any after death ceremony